pnp/pnpcore/docs/contributing/writing tests.md

 - SharePoint model tests go into the **SharePoint** folder.
 You either create a new file with test cases or add your test into an existing file.
 - Teams model tests go into the **Teams** folder.
 You either create a new file with test cases or add your test into an existing file.
-- Azure Active Directory model tests go into the **AzureActiveDirectory** folder.
+- Entra ID model tests go into the **AzureActiveDirectory** folder.
 You either create a new file with test cases or add your test into an existing file

 If your test extends an already tested model then most likely you'll be able to add your test to one of the existing test classes.